jfasch/jfasch-home/trainings/material/soup/python/exercises/legacy/primeness_function.rst

     primeness.
   * The function returns whether the number-to-check is prime (a boolean value)
+  * The function does not have any side effects, like printing on the console, or use ``sys.exit()`` to terminate the process.
+All that must be done by *the caller*.

 The rest of the program (taking the number from the commandline, or using ``input()`` to prompt the user for the number) remains